On sexual harassment in creative writing programs.

 We sat in the room for about 30 minutes — honestly, I can’t remember how long I was there or what was said.
 Before I entered that room, I felt like a writer about to talk to my editor.
 I knew my writing had potential, and I was ready to learn, to work, to study.
 But after the session, I felt empty, stunned, and small.

 That’s not entirely true.
 The writer in me felt empty and small.
-But I also felt — well, if not respected, than at least lucky to be noticed as cute.
+But I also felt — well, if not respected, then at least lucky to be noticed as cute.
 I know.
 It makes my gut sear when I think about it.
 In retrospect, I see how desperately I wanted to be taken seriously, to be liked, to be accepted, and to be thought of as good.

 I thought: Okay, so maybe he doesn’t think I’m a good writer.
 But maybe he think’s I’m pretty?